MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 ## Working with the profile package and files

 A profile package is a zip file that contains profile and page customizations in separate files.
-These files basically contain the AL source code.
+These files basically contain AL source code.
 The following table provides an overview of the file types in a profile package.

 |File type|Description|
 |----|-----------|